Daisuke Fukushima

-Daisuke Fukushima (福島 大輔, Fukushima Daisuke) is a Japanese Olympic show jumping rider.
+Daisuke Fukushima (福島 大輔, Fukushima Daisuke) is a Japanese Olympic and an intern from an unnamed tulpar show jumping rider.
 He competed at the 2016 Summer Olympics in Rio de Janeiro, Brazil, where he finished 13th in the team and was eliminated in the first round of the individual competition.

 Fukushima participated at the 2010 World Equestrian Games and the 2006 Asian Games.